Polynomial Depth, Highness and Lowness for E: Discussion

+The slow growth law (Theorem \ref{t.sgl}) holds when both sets are in $\cexp$.
+It would be interesting to see whether this is required.

+Although $\cexp$ contains a $\log n\pdeep$ set, the bounds in the slow growth law (Theorem \ref{t.sgl}) are not tight enough to prove that every $\cexp$-complete set is $\log n \pdeep$.
+It would be interesting to show that this holds (or not).
 Highness and lowness have also been studied within the polynomial time hierarchy, i.e. for the class $\cnp$.
-Our polynomial depth notion can be adapted to yield a depth measure between $\cp$ and $\cnp$, however it is not obvious how to translate our highness and lowness results in that setting.
-Highness/lowness for $\ce$ seem to mimic the domination properties of high sets in computability theory, whereas highness for $\cnp$ is more like a complexity version of computable vs c.e. sets.
+Our polylog depth notion can be adapted to yield a depth measure between $\cp$ and $\cnp$; however, it is not obvious how to translate our highness and lowness results in that setting.
+Highness/lowness for $\ce$ is based on running time functions dominating each other (similarly to the domination properties of high sets in computability theory).
+On the other hand, highness for $\cnp$ is based on nested levels of nondeterministic computations (similarly to the arithmetical hierarchy in computability theory).

-Our slow growth law falls short to prove that all $\cnp$ sets are poly-deep.
-Can this be improved?

-In \cite{DBLP:conf/fct/MoserS15}, connections between DNC degrees and deep sets were shown.
-It is not clear what a meaningful notion of DNC degrees would be in the computational complexity setting would be.
+The techniques in Theorem \ref{t.low} fall short of constructing a polylog deep set that is low for E. It would be interesting to see if such a set exists.